Alice in Wonderland trivia

 On this page you can find several interesting tidbits of information about the Alice books.

 All the involved persons remember the 4th July, the day the story arose, as a beautiful sunny day.
-However, Helmut Gernsheim, the historian from the Victorian photography and author of the book ‘Lewis Carroll, photographer’, found out that this day was not sunny or beautiful at all; it was ‘cool and rather wet’.
+However, Helmut Gernsheim, the historian from the Victorian photography and author of the book ‘Lewis Carroll, photographer’, found out that this day was not sunny or beautiful at all; according to him it was ‘cool and rather wet’.

 The story runs that Queen Victoria, after she had enjoyed ‘Alice in Wonderland’, wrote to Dodgson because she wanted to read more of his work.
 To her great surprise she received his most recent mathematic book.